 Unsecured debts, like personal loans

-If there is not enough money in your estate to pay off your loans then the remaining debt will be wiped.
+If there’s not enough money in your estate to pay off your loans the remaining debt will be wiped.
 However, there are exceptions, such as:

 Joint loans, where the surviving person will have to repay the outstanding balance